Understanding the Topology and the Geometry of the Space of Persistence Diagrams via Optimal Partial Transport: Elements of optimal partial transport

 \subsection{Optimal transport between probability measures and Wasserstein distances}

 In its standard formulation, optimal transport is a widely developed theory providing tools to study and compare probability measures supported on $\XX$ \cite{ot:villani2003topicsInOT,ot:villani2008optimal,otam}, that is---up to a renormalization factor---non-negative measures of the same mass.
-Intuitively, optimal transport can be described in the following informal way: given a pile of sand and a hole of the same volume, how to fill the hole such that we minimize the distance traveled while transporting the sand?
-This turns up to find an optimal way to match each (infinitesimal) element of the initial pile of sand to a final position in the hole.
-Formally, given two probability measures $\mu, \nu$ supported on $(\XX, d)$, the \emph{Wasserstein}-$p$ distance ($p \geq 1$) induced by the metric $d$ between $\mu$ and $\nu$ is defined as
+Given two probability measures $\mu, \nu$ supported on $(\XX, d)$, the $p$-\emph{Wasserstein} distance ($p \geq 1$) induced by the metric $d$ between $\mu$ and $\nu$ is defined as

 where $\Pi(\mu,\nu)$ denotes the set of \emph{transport plans} between $\mu$ and $\nu$, that is the set of measures on $\XX \times \XX$ which have respective marginals $\mu,$ and $\nu$.
 When there is no ambiguity on the distance $d$ used, we simply write $W_p$ instead of $W_{p,d}$.
 In order to have $W_p$ finite, $\mu$ and $\nu$ are required to have a finite $p$-th moment, that is there exists $x_0 \in \XX$ such that $\int_\XX d(x, x_0)^p \dd \mu(x)$ (resp.~$\dd \nu$) is finite.
 The set of such probability measures, endowed with the metric $W_p$, is referred to as $\WW^p(\XX)$.